digitalcytometry/ecotyper/README.md

 ## Introduction

-[EcoTyper](https://ecotyper.stanford.edu/) is a machine learning framework for large-scale identification of cell type-specific transcriptional states and their co-association patterns from bulk, single-cell, and FACS-sorted expression data.
+[EcoTyper](https://ecotyper.stanford.edu/) is a machine learning framework for large-scale identification of cell type-specific transcriptional states and their co-association patterns from bulk and single-cell (scRNA-seq) expression data.

 We have already defined cell states and ecotypes across **carcinomas** ([Luca/Steen et al., Cell 2021](https://doi.org/10.1016/j.cell.2021.09.014)) and in **diffuse large B cell lymphoma (DLBCL)** ([Steen/Luca et al., Cancer Cell 2021](https://doi.org/10.1016/j.ccell.2021.08.011)).
 The current version of EcoTyper allows users to recover the cell states and ecotypes for these two tumor categories in their own data.
 Additionally, it allows users to discover and recover cell states and ecotypes in their system of interest.
 Below we illustrate each of these functionalities.